securitybrahh/country-DB/README.md

+companies living in cyberspace with btc as its unit of account.

+monero is better as a cash? lightning will save us all?

 # The great Key Management UX problem

 My keys messed up, lost messages, how to recover, can't remeber where I kept the coins, etc